 All told, the legislation integrates some 20 bills, including one each from Colorado U.S. Sens.
 Michael Bennet and Mark Udall designed to improve access for bow hunters and provide funding for public shooting ranges.
 Other notable elements are Sen. David Vitter's (R-La.)
 Billfish Conservation Act and Sen. Roger Wicker's (R-Miss.) duck stamp legislation.

-At its root, though, the Sportsmen's Act is about improving habitat and increasing access for hunters and fishermen on public land by reauthorizing the Federal Lands Transaction Facilitation Act and requiring that 1.5 percent from the annual Land and Water Conservation
+At its root, though, the Sportsmen's Act is about improving habitat and increasing access for hunters and fishermen on public land by reauthorizing the Federal Lands Transaction Facilitation Act and requiring that 1.5 percent from the annual Land and Water Conservation Fund is set aside specifically to secure easements and purchase in-holdings on existing public lands with access-restricted acreage.

 Loss of access remains the leading factor in the loss of hunters and fishermen, with more than half (52 percent) of sportsmen surveyed who lost access to a hunting location last year saying they spent less time hunting as a result, according to the research firm Southwick and Associates.
 A full 11 percent said the lost land kept them from hunting altogether.
 According to Tester's office, an agency report to Congress found that 35 million acres of public land had inadequate access.